Introduction

 The True Light Quartet – Uncle Paul's Legacy (published 9-7-2022; article #355)

-“Hiking Theology” Podcast, on the West Bluff
+“Hiking Theology” Podcast from the West Bluff

-The YouTube podcast of my video is House Mountain Hike 180, 4-13-2023: In Honor of Papaw Ferrell (published 4-14-2023; episode 7).
+The YouTube recording is House Mountain Hike 180, 4-13-2023: In Honor of Papaw Ferrell (published 4-14-2023; episode 7).
 As I recall, you liked my “hiking theology.”

 The above is a still photographic image from my podcast.
 That's my “Life is Crap” cap.
-When did I get so gray-bearded.
+When did I get so gray-bearded?
 Do I see a few wrinkles?
 We either wear out or rust out.
 I'll wear out, thank you very much!

 The Hike Back Down